-- (18) Includes 238,743 shares of Common Stock and 133,920 shares of Class A Common Stock subject to stock options that are presently exercisable or exercisable within 60 days after January 21, 2003 and 32,183 shares of Common Stock and 25,735 shares of Class A Common Stock held by the HEICO Savings and Investment Plan and allocated to Thomas S. Irwin's account. - (19) Includes 1,469,943 shares of Common Stock and 813,170 shares of Class A Common Stock subject to stock options that are presently exercisable or exercisable within 60 days after January 21, 2003.
+- (17) Includes 238,743 shares of Common Stock and 133,920 shares of Class A Common Stock subject to stock options that are presently exercisable or exercisable within 60 days after January 21, 2003 and 32,183 shares of Common Stock and 25,735 shares of Class A Common Stock held by the HEICO Savings and Investment Plan and allocated to Thomas S. Irwin's account - Savings and Investment Plan and allocated to Thomas S. Irwin's account.

+(18) Includes 1,469,943 shares of Common Stock and 813,170 shares of Class A Common Stock subject to stock options that are presently exercisable or exercisable within 60 days after January 21, 2003.
 The total for all directors and executive officers as a group (9 persons) also includes 89,991 shares of Common Stock and 71,748 shares of Class A Common Stock held by the HEICO Savings and Investment Plan and allocated to accounts of executive officers pursuant to the plan.